denny/ShinyCMS-ruby/docs/Getting-Started.md

 ### Demo data

 There is a set of demo data available, which will allow you to try out most ShinyCMS features without having to create your own test data first.
-You can load it with the rake task `rails shiny:demo:load`

 WARNING: DATA LOSS!
-Loading the demo data will wipe the database as its first step.
-Before you run this task, back up any data that you don't want to lose!
+Loading the demo data will wipe the database - it's the first thing this rake task does.
+Before you run it, back up any data that you don't want to lose!

+To load the demo data: `rails shiny:demo:load`

 ### Deployment